-- i. the inputs used in accounting for share based payment expense in profit or loss; - ii. the assessment of indications of impairment of exploration and evaluation properties and related determination of net realizable values and write-down of the properties where applicable; - iii. the amount of decommissioning liabilities at three months end; - iv. expected future tax rates used in the deferred income tax disclosures.
+- i. the inputs used in accounting for share-based payment expense in profit or loss; - ii. the assessment of indications of impairment of exploration and evaluation properties and related determination of net realizable values and write-down of the properties where applicable; - iii. the assessment of the amount of decommissioning liabilities; - iv. expected future tax rates used in the deferred income tax disclosures.